paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 This also might help if you are considering code to submit to the Python standard library which depends extensively on C extensions.

+This is primarily a documentation project, with code.
+If you want that code see :ref:`chapter_installation`, otherwise read on.

 .. index::
     single: Personal Note